-No one wants to believe that they are addicted to drugs or alcohol.
+No one wants to believe that they are addicted to drugs.
 Most users go through life believing it can “never happen to me” and “I can quit whenever I choose to”.
 This basic self-deception is one of the most distinctive signs that substance abuse has evolved into chemical dependency.
 There are several other telltale signs indicating chemical dependency.
 One of the most significant is physical withdrawal from the substance.
 While withdrawal symptoms vary from chemical to chemical, there are some constants such as headaches, gastrointestinal distress and, most prominently, cravings.
 Physical withdrawal symptoms are a definitive indicator that the body has become physiologically dependent on a foreign substance.
 Another easily identifiable indicator is that of obsession, craving, and a disregard for negative consequences related to using.
 These symptoms indicate a strong psychological dependence.
 The combined physiological and psychological dependencies make a nearly irrefutable case that an individual is addicted or chemically dependent.

 Addiction does not adhere to any boundaries.
 Chemical dependency can destroy any individual or family regardless of race, religious affiliation, socio-economic background or gender.
 If what you have read thus far resonates with you in any way, and you find yourself concerned for yourself or a loved one, Muse Treatment Program is here to help.